-Dr. Maria Roussou is an Assistant Professor in Interactive Systems (i.e. Human-Computer Interaction, Virtual Reality, Computer Games) at the Department of Informatics & Telecommunications, National and Kapodistrian University of Athens.
+Dr. Maria Roussou is an Assistant Professor (tenured) in Interactive Systems (i.e. Human-Computer Interaction, Virtual Reality, Computer Games) at the Department of Informatics & Telecommunications, National and Kapodistrian University of Athens.

-The current research project she is part of is EMOTIVE.
-Other recent projects she has participated in include the CHESS Project (02/2011-04/2014), in which she led the User-Centred Design & Scenarios work and the MAGELLAN Project (2013 – 2016), in which she worked on location-based mobile application evaluation.
+She has been involved in numerous EU-funded research projects, most notably: BRIDGES H2020 Innovation Action (10/2020-present, as the PI for the UoA), EMOTIVE (2016-2019), the CHESS Project (2011-2014), in which she led the User-Centred Design & Scenarios work and the MAGELLAN Project (2013 – 2016), in which she worked on location-based mobile application evaluation.

-She holds a PhD in Computer Science (with a research focus on Virtual Reality and Human-Computer Interaction) from the University of London (UCL), a Master in Fine Arts (MFA) degree in Electronic Media from the School of Art and Design, University of Illinois at Chicago, a Masters of Science (M.Sc) in Electrical Engineering & Computer Science from the same university, and an undergraduate degree in Applied Informatics from the Athens University of Economics and Business.
+She holds a PhD in Computer Science (with a research focus on Virtual Reality and Human-Computer Interaction) from the University of London (UCL), a Master in Fine Arts (MFA) degree in Electronic Visualization from the School of Art and Design, University of Illinois at Chicago, a Master of Science (M.Sc) in Electrical Engineering & Computer Science from the same university, and an undergraduate degree in Applied Informatics from the Athens University of Economics and Business.

 She is an active member of a number of professional organizations since the mid ‘90s, such as ACM (Senior Member since 2020, Greek ACM SIGCHI Professional Chapter Chair 2011-2019 and Vice Chair since 2020, Greek ACM-W Chapter Vice Chair since 2018), IEEE, and ICOM.
 Maria is the recipient of the 2013 Tartessos Award for her contribution to Digital Heritage and Virtual Archaeology.